A couple of quotes for entrepreneurs that offer thought-provoking variations on the theme “life is too short.”

-Bearing in mind Barry Moltz‘s observation that “Entrepreneurs start businesses because..they have no choice.
+“Entrepreneurs start businesses because…they have no choice.
 Passion and energy drive them on good days and sustain them on bad days.”
-We come to this gem from Evelyn Rodriguez

 It certainly sounds like a great prescription for happy entrepreneurial existence.
-Since entrepreneurship blends into (takes over?) much of the rest of your life, you might as well enjoy it, and pursue it in ways that are consistent with your values.
+Since entrepreneurship blends into–and often takes over–much of the rest of your life, you might as well enjoy it, and pursue it in ways that are consistent with your values.

 “Life is too short to be little.
 Man is never so manly as when he feels deeply, acts boldly, and expresses himself with frankness and with fervour.”

-Rare is the entrepreneur who can keep his mouth shut or act in a half-hearted fashion: as Keith Herrmann observed about the corporate steeplechase “the difference between a good career and a great one is the ability to leave some things unsaid.”
-Bold action coupled with frank expression has inadvertently launched many a deeply felt entrepreneurial career.
+Rare is the entrepreneur who can keep his mouth shut or act in a half-hearted fashion: bold action coupled with frank expression has inadvertently launched many a deeply felt entrepreneurial career.

-And as life is too short for long blog posts I’ll stop this one here.
+Life is too short for long blog posts so I’ll stop here.